 Compassionate, nurturing touch can bring up many emotions and it’s perfectly natural and OK to cry during cuddle therapy.
 No judgements and no expectations.
 Just holding you in a safe space.

-I facilitate from The Well Rooms in Marsden, Cocoon in Holmfirth, Hebden Therapy Centre in Hebden Bridge, Hull Wellbeing and The Therapy Rooms – Saddleworth, Manchester which has the perfect snuggle room.
-I also work mobile for those unable to attend a centre due to disability or illnesss where I can visit your home or an alternative suitable venue.
+For in-person support I facilitate from The Well Rooms in Marsden, Cocoon in Holmfirth, Hebden Therapy Centre in Hebden Bridge, Hull Wellbeing and The Therapy Rooms – Saddleworth, Manchester which has the perfect snuggle room.
+I also work mobile for those unable to attend a centre due to disability or illness where I can visit your home or an alternative suitable venue.
 I’m in the process of forging links with more well-being centres in the area including Manchester and Leeds so watch this space for more details.

 Please note – in the above venues the space utilised is the floor (The Well Rooms in Marsden does have a sofa).
 There is no bed.
 There are blankets and cushions for comfort and I can organise a chair each if required.